 Opt out from open register

-Information on the electoral register and the open register.
-Find out how to remove your details from the open register.
+Information on the electoral register, the open register and how to remove your details from the open register.

 The Electoral Registration Officer keeps two registers - the electoral register, and the open register (previously known as the edited register).